 If you want to start trading, it is something to look into.
 There are day trading firms in almost every major city throughout the world.

 Going at it alone is a tough but rewarding journey.
-You are in full control of everything you do, the fees you pay, how much you make/lose, your strategies and when you work.
+You are in full control of everything you do, the fees you pay, how much you make/lose, your strategies, and when you work.
 Full control means full responsibility; you alone determine your success, even if using an automated trading system.
 There is a definitely a lot to learn, but you keep all the money you make.
 The downside is that you need to fund your trading and education (or educate yourself).
-If you dedicate yourself to day trading, practicing strategies every day, it will likely take a year or more before you start to see consistent income.
+If you dedicate yourself to day trading, practicing strategies every day, it will likely take six months or more before you start to see consistent income.

 Day Traders, Manage Your Expectations

 Regardless of whether you decide to trade on your own, or trade with a firm, don’t go into it expecting to become rich.
-Trading offers a life style.
-Very few traders become rich…at least not over night (see Why Day Traders Make Big Returns But Aren’t Millionaires).
-Trading offers a way to make a living while having loads of free time to do things you enjoy, spend time with family and friends, travel… and not have to answer to a boss or go to a job you hate everyday.
+Trading offers a lifestyle.
+Very few traders become rich…at least not overnight (see Why Day Traders Make Big Returns But Aren’t Millionaires).
+Trading offers a way to make a living while having loads of free time to do things you enjoy, spend time with family and friends, travel, and not have to answer to a boss or go to a job you hate every day.
 Don’t underestimate these perks, as they are what create quality of life.